hoomberto/m2-static-comp/README.md

 * [Languages](#Languages)

 ## Introduction
 This is an interactive website that is meant to demonstrate an understanding of HTML, CSS, and responsive design.
+The challenge was to recreate a webpage based off of a provided static comp

 Original Comp:
 ![alt text](https://frontend.turing.edu/assets/images/static-comp-challenge-2.jpg "Original Comp")